 - Before your party, remove the frozen floral ice bucket from the plastic pail, and keep in the freezer.

-Have fun, create and share something you put your heart into with your guests.
-Now that is true entertaining style and your guests will love it!
+Have fun, create and share something you put your heart into with your guests, that is truly entertaining in style and your guests will love it!

 All the Best,